Gas Risk in Travel Trailers

 The risk of brain damage at lower levels of exposure, where ventilation is poor, is only too real.
 Those over 40 or so, children, and people with heart and respiratory problems, are likely to suffer from the effects.
 They do so sooner and more severely as may heavy smokers.

-Gas risk in caravans – Australian government study
+Gas risk in travel trailers – Australian government study

-As a result of ongoing deaths, a formal (Australian) initiative made people (particularly caravan users) aware of the risks.
+As a result of ongoing deaths, a formal (Australian) initiative made people (particularly travel trailer users) aware of the risks.
 It was called the ‘Gas Appliances (Carbon Monoxide) Safety Strategy’.
 I prepared the formal submission for the Caravan and Motorhome Club of Australia.

 That submission included: ‘Our view is not so much that the existing regulations relating to gas installation in RVs necessarily need changing.
 It more that owners do not take the known risks sufficiently seriously.
 That is shown often, not only on (the then) CMCA’s forum.
 It happened (and still does), on other forums.